The Vivian Colliery a Brief History.

 Mr James Bannister, Mr Thomas Rees and Mr George Millard were killed, the rest were injured.
 Mr James Fear was unscathed.

-On May 16th 1891 the Vivian and Gray Colliery sinkers held a testimonial in the Railway Inn, Abertillery for Mr John Burgess the organiser for the fund for the widows and children of the sinkers who had lost their lives in the tragedy of December 1890 during the sinking of the Vivian Pit.
+On Saturday 16th May 1891, the Vivian and Gray Colliery sinkers held a testimonial in the Railway Inn, Abertillery for Mr John Burgess the organiser of the fund for the widows and children of the sinkers who had lost their lives in the tragedy of December 1890 during the sinking of the Vivian Pit.
 The sinkers who presented the gift to Mr John Burgess were – Mr Joseph Briggs (Head Sinker); Mr Johnson Briggs; Mr Thomas Carney; Mr Matthew Clarke and James Powell:

 The Early Workforce.

 Below are some of the men listed as working at the Vivian Colliery, Abertillery in the early years.

 Mr Stainer of 9 James Terrace Abertillery.
 A native of Dorset was the winderman.
 Mr Stainer landed the first ever dram of coal at the Vivian Colliery.
 He worked at the colliery to 72 years of age.

 Mr Albert Edwin Holbrook was from Somerset, in his youth became an engineer and was engaged on the building of the Severn Railway Bridge in the 1870’s which he did all his work from a diving-bell.
 He later worked on erecting Cleopatra’s Needle on the Thames Embankment.
 At one time a pleasure steamer sank on the River Thames and he was the diver employed on the salvage work.